XhausticCodes/UsabilityHub-Homepage-HTML-CSS-Clone-Project-1/README.md

 Slight changes on examples-card hover property.
 This Code need to be modified, some of the button are not aligned and the color texture is sh*t in dark theme.

+13-10-24:
+Added Glowing effect on Toggle Button using CSS.

 Please Contribute and add functionalities to it.